-Continuing Education Meetings are held on Tuesdays from 7-8pm in Callaway N116.
+Continuing Education Meetings are held on Wednesdays from 7-8pm in Callaway C101.

 CEMs feature a speaker brought in from the Emory community or greater Atlanta area who will talk about and facilitate discussion on a topic or theme in survivor advocacy.
 Some past discussion topics have been stalking, BDSM relationships, bystander intervention, Title IX, and hookup culture.